brian-team/brian2tools/docs_sphinx/user/baseexporter.rst

 Limitations
 -----------

-The Base export currently supports almost all Brian2 features except,
+The Base export currently supports most Brian2 features.
+Note that:

-- Multicompartmental neurons (`~brian2.spatialneuron.spatialneuron.SpatialNeuron`)
+- Multicompartmental neurons (`~brian2.spatialneuron.spatialneuron.SpatialNeuron`) are still being integrated.
-- `~brian2.core.network.Network.store`/`~brian2.core.network.Network.restore` mechanism
-- Multiple `~brian2.core.network.Network` objects
+- The ``FuryExporter`` now provides a robust path for state persistence, addressing some previous limitations in the `Network.store`/`restore` workflow.